The Human Rights Review Tribunal is an independent judicial body, separate to the Employment Relations Authority and Employment Court.

 - victimisation where an employer refused to re-hire an employee because his partner, who worked for the same employer, had made a complaint of discrimination about the employer’s actions.

-If you do wish to take your claim through the human rights process, you are not subject to the time limitations of the personal grievance process, for example, you don’t have to raise a claim with your employer within 90 days.
+If you do wish to take your claim through the human rights process, you should complain to the Human Rights Commission within 12 months of the incident.

 Making a claim